Error Checking Test

 Error checking tests are particularly popular for administrative and clerical roles such as an office assistant or data entry clerk, however, the ability to spot mistakes or errors is a highly valuable skill in many tasks, making the error checking test useful for a range of positions.

-Sample Error Checking Test question
+Sample Error Checking Test question Test your knowledge!

 Which of the four options is MZMSMGMR?